Aniket-Engg/Hyperledger-Medical-Network/README.md

 # Hyperledger-Medical-Network
-This is a Hyperledger Composer based sample project which is developed considering a medical use case.
+This is a [Hyperledger Composer](https://hyperledger.github.io/composer/latest/) based sample project which is developed considering a medical use case.

 ## Getting Started
 These instructions will get you the project up and running for development and testing purposes.

-Make sure you have [Node.js](https://nodejs.org/en/download/) installed on your machine.
+Make sure you have [Node.js](https://nodejs.org/en/download/) and [MongoDB](https://www.mongodb.com/) installed on your machine.

 After that follow [this](https://hyperledger.github.io/composer/latest/installing/development-tools.html) guide to setup the environment.